RedCrewOS/api-sdk-creator-js/http-api-client/README.md

 #  http-api-client

-A library that can be used as a foundation to build clients (SDKs) for HTTP based APIs.
+A Javascript library that can be used as a foundation to build clients (SDKs) for HTTP based APIs.

+Typescript definitions are included for using this library in TS projects, or to aid IDEs with code completion.

 ## Usage